JayOram/amp-email-support/README.md

 Email Editors
 <br>
 • Taxi for Email<br>
-• Stripo (editor support for basic layout and Carousel - more coming soon)<br>
+• Stripo Full support for AMP!
+(Also an exciting drag n drop builder coming soon!)<br>
 <br>
 If you know any more or want to have your ESP/Client listed or have more information - drop me an email - jay.oram@actionrocket.co or DM me on emailgeeks slack :-)